-Summer is traditionally a busy time for buyers and sellers.
-This year has been no exception—and with lower interest rates, many homebuyers are finding the competitive environment challenging.
+When you combine this massive need for new homes with the lack of housing inventory to choose from—and with record low interest rates, many homebuyers are finding the competitive environment challenging.
 With multiple buyers competing for properties, even terrific offers are often being outbid.
 Fortunately, there are some things you can do to make your offer more attractive to the sellers and increase the chances of getting the property.

 - Have Full Pre-Approval – A step beyond pre-qualification, a pre-approval involves submitting your full application to underwriting.
 Your lender will collect all your financial data and submit for review.
 This is stronger than a pre-qualification; a pre-approval requires the buyer to provide the proof of their ability to qualify for the loan.